Infinite dimensional sequential compactness: Sequential compactness based on barriers: Some classes of -sequentially compact spaces

 In \cite{kubistopologicalramsey}, it is proved that compact metric spaces are $n$-sequentially compact for every $n\in\w$.
 This result extends to any $\alpha<\w_1$.
-We will give two classes of spaces, each containing the class of compact metric spaces, that sit at the top of the hierarchy of $\alpha$-sequentially compact spaces.
+We will start this section by giving two classes of spaces, each containing the class of compact metric spaces, that sit at the top of the hierarchy of $\alpha$-sequentially compact spaces.

 \begin{dfn} We say that $X$ is \emph{$\w_1$-sequentially compact}, if it is $\alpha$-sequentially compact for every $\alpha<\w_1$. \end{dfn}

 The first class of spaces that we want to show to be $\w_1$-sequentially compact, is the class of sequentially compact spaces of character less that $\b$.
 The fact that sequentially compact spaces of character less that $\b$ are $n$-sequentially compact for every $n\in\w$, was proved in \cite{kubistopologicalramsey}.